NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 The overall behavior of these distributed results matches those of only using a single, local GPU.
 One notable difference between these and the single-GPU results is that for both large coarse and fine discretizations, the runtime for the distributed method is approximately an order of magnitude larger than that of the single-GPU implementation.

-@plt:method_comp compares the runtimes between the different multithreading methods for both a range of coarse and fine discretizations.
-Dissapointingly, this implementation does not offer increases in performance compared to executing the simulating with local-GPU nor even sequentially.
-For increases in coarse discretization (left), all methods are approximatey the same.
-For increases in fine discretization, the concavity matches of that in

 #figure(
   caption: [The runtime of the distributed implementation closely matches that of a single, local GPU.], image(